Our Washington DC and Baltimore Lupus Attorney for Social Security Disability Benefits

 Is Lupus Considered a Qualifying Illness for Social Security Disability Benefits?

-People who suffer from severe symptoms of lupus are often unable to function normally, and this includes working, which is where your Baltimore lupus disability attorney may be able to help.
+People who suffer from severe symptoms of lupus are often unable to function normally, and this includes working, which is where your Washington DC lupus disability attorney may be able to help.
 Some of the more common ways that lupus can impact a person’s ability to perform their normal job functions are:

 - Mobility is decreased due to joint damage